fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 Private IP addresses
 ....................

-The most of the communication within Copr stack happens on public interfaces via hostnames with one exception.
-Communication between ``backend`` and ``keygen`` is done on private network behind firewall through IP addresses that change when spawning a fresh instance.
+Most of the communication within Copr stack happens on public interfaces via hostnames with one exception.
+Communication between ``backend`` and ``keygen`` is done on a private network behind a firewall through IP addresses that change when spawning a fresh instance.

 After updating a ``copr-keygen`` (or dev) instance, change its IP address in ``inventory/group_vars/copr_dev``::